Literature / Coda

 - Deal with the Devil: After his capture, Anthem is given the best musical equipment the Corp has... to produce tracks that will control everyone.

-- Do Not Do This Cool Thing: Avoided with the distinction between the Corp's mass-produced tracks and Anthem's band's music.
+- Do Not Do This Cool Thing: Invoked and avoided with the distinction between the Corp's mass-produced tracks and Anthem's band's music.